 NCAC Past, Present and Future

-In 1995, a small group of practitioners from Philadelphia and Washington DC came together to determine how they could support schools and districts across the US who wanted to implement the career academy model.
+In 1995, four individuals from Philadelphia and Washington DC came together to determine how they could support schools and districts across the United States who wanted to implement the career academy model.
 The founding members of NCAC had a vision of what a grassroots organization might look like.
 They knew that having a conference to pull folks together made sense, but they truly had to take a leap of faith, as there was no funding or history, only a dream and healthy dose of enthusiasm.
-With maxed out credit cards and a whole bunch of hope, the first NCAC conference in Cherry Hill, PA brought together 400 educators, businesspersons, students and parents who were all hungry to learn from each other.
+With maxed out credit cards and a whole bunch of hope, the first NCAC conference in Cherry Hill, New Jersey brought together 400 educators, businesspersons, students and parents who were all hungry to learn from each other.
 With that conference and the networking that followed, NCAC as an organization was off and running.

 From 1996 through 2009, NCAC continued to expand and grow.
 A vision began to emerge of being the recognized leader for collaborative support and sustainability of career academies.